 New York City’s food pantries provide groceries, and community kitchens provide hot meals.
 There is no income limit.
 Find locations near you and hours using the interactive maps of FoodHelpNYC or Food Bank NYC.
 You can also call 311 and say "food pantries."

 Three meals a day are available for all New York residents at meal hubs citywide.
-Meal Hubs operate Monday to Friday from 7:30 a.m. to 11:30 a.m. for children and families, and from 11:30 a.m. to 1:30 p.m. for adults.
+Meal Hubs operate Monday to Friday from 3:00pm to 5:00pm.
 No registration, identification, or documentation is required to pick up these meals.
 No one will be turned away, and all adults and children can pick up three meals at one time.
 Parents or guardians may pick up meals for their children.
 No dining space is available, so meals must be eaten outside of meal hubs.
-Vegetarian and halal options available at all sites.
-A number of sites offer exclusively kosher meals.
+Vegetarian and non-vegetarian options are available at all sites.
+A number of sites offer exclusively kosher and halal meals.
 No registration or ID is required.
 Visit the Department of Education's free meal location finder website or call 311.
 You can also text FOOD to 877-877 to communicate in English.
 Text COMIDA to 877-877 for Spanish.

 If you cannot leave your home, do not have anyone who can bring you food, and you are not able to use private delivery options, you may be eligible to get meals delivered directly to your home.
 Visit the NYC COVID-19 Food Assistance Resources website and go to the “NYC Food Delivery Assistance” section.
 You can also call 311 and say “Get Food.”